bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 games.

-If, like everyone, you didn't care about the program's name, then you just entered an empty string: a pair of empty double quotes.
+If, like everyone, you didn't care about the program's name, then you just entered an empty string: a pair of double quotes.
 These, even more conveniently than `LOAD`, were inserted by holding down the aptly named `SYMBOL SHIFT` and squishing the P key twice.
 Then you finally pressed `ENTER` and clunked down the play mechanism on your cassette player.

 If the tape wasn't too worn, too stretched and hadn't got too hot or too damp, it wasn't wound too tight, and wasn't an 8th generation copy from a chain of